 BUT...if the shared item ALSO happens to be published to a section where you are an instructor, AND co-instructor editing is turned on for that section, you can edit this media.
 Editing media includes edits to the media itself but ALSO may involve editing transcription files, uploading closed captioning files, or changing the name or description of the item.

 You will know if you can edit the shared media if the Edit and Edit media options in the Content menu are available (not grayed), or the corresponding options in the media details page are available.
 The icons and the captions/transcriptions drop-downs are identified in the figures below.

 IMPORTANT!!
 Any edits you make to shared media apply to ALL INSTANCES of the media; your changes will show up in any section it's published to and in the owner's version of the file.
 Because it's the same file.
 You may want to check where the media is published to BEFORE editing the file.
 Shared media is simply access to a single media file.
 If you need to make changes separately from the original, create a copy of the shared item first.

-- Click on the tile to open the media details page, then click the Edit option or the Edit media option, from the options below the preview panel.
+- Click on the tile to open the media details page, then click the Edit Details option or the Edit Media option, from the options below the preview panel.